Oakleon/git-join-repos/README.md

 repo4 /path/locally/repo3 custom-branch
 ```

-each row is separated by a newline and the name, the url and optionally a branch name are separated a space character (tabs not supported!).
+each row is separated by a newline and contains the name, the url and optionally a branch name separated by a space character (tabs not supported!).

 ## Expected Result